AY2526S1-CS2103T-T15-1/tp/docs/UserGuide.md

     * **Result:** The person's name will be saved as `Tom r/good`.
     * **Workaround:** Always ensure correct, known prefixes are used in the commands.
 7.  **Recurring Tag is Weekly Only:** The application supports a `t/recurring` tag.
 Other commands (like `clearpast`) use this tag to manage repeating lessons.
 However, this tag *only* signifies a **weekly** recurrence.
 It is not possible to set up monthly or bi-weekly recurring lessons.
+8.  **Phone Numbers Only Accept Digits:** The application only accepts phone numbers containing digits (0-9).
+Special characters such as `+`, `(`, `)`, and spaces are not allowed.
+This is a design choice, as the app is intended for a local tuition context where international prefixes are not required.

 --------------------------------------------------------------------------------------------------------------------